Tharani-Kasiselvam/Async_Promise_Task_B/README.md

 # Promise-API TASK2

 ***Purpose of the Project:***
-By accessing the *AmiiboAPI*, we have to display the Amiibo series and the Characters along with image using HTML,CSS,Bootstrap,Javascript
+By accessing the *Data USA API*, we have to display the US Data Population from 2013 to 2021 using HTML,CSS,Bootstrap,Javascript

 ***Design:***
 - Data fetched from API
-- CSS styles with Class selector
+- CSS styles are descigned with Class selector
 - Bootstrap Card to display the contents

 ***Accompolished with:***